kotakasahara/IBiSA_tools/doc/source/tutorial.rst

      --i-state-dict  state_dict.txt \
      --o-score       score_matrix.txt

-The similarity between states are simply defined by the number of binding ions.
+For each pair of ion-binding states, when the two states are identical, the similarity score is 1.0.
 When the two states have the same number of ions, the score is 0.5.
 Otherwise, teh score is 0.0.

 Performing the sequence alignment
 -------------------------------------------------------------------------